clumio-code/terraform-provider-clumio/docs/data-sources/policy.md

 page_title: "clumio_policy Data Source - terraform-provider-clumio"
 subcategory: ""
 description: |-
-  clumiopolicy data source is used to retrieve details of the policies for use in other resources.
-At least one of 'name', 'activationstatus' or 'operation_types' must be specified in the config.
+  clumio_policy data source is used to retrieve details of the policies for use in other resources.
+At least one of 'name', 'activation_status' or 'operation_types' must be specified in the config.
 ---

 # clumio_policy (Data Source)